CivicActions/nebula/user-interviews/ThirdUserInterview.md

-On Monday afternoon we interviewed Tyson K., of Harvard Medical School, for an hour.
+On Monday afternoon we interviewed P. Tyson Kamikawa, Director of Shared Platforms and IT Effectiveness at Harvard Medical School.

 The video of this interview will be place here [TBD].